nellatuulikki/semantic_tree_generator_tira/documentation/progress_report_week_3.md

 ### Next week
   - Manage to run software with even more complex disjunctive and conjunctive clauses
-  - Add features for proposition that have
+  - Add features for propositions that have negation symbol
   - Start writing docstrings for more complex functions
   - Improve binary tree result in UI
-  - Fixing conjunction to work with
+  - Fixing conjunction connective symbol

 ### Hours used
   -  7-8 hours